JustJarvaz/starter-restaurant-reservation-original/rubric.md

 - Any variable or function names that could be improved.
 - Missing use of AbortController and signal to terminate API calls when it is likely for the user navigates away from a component while it is still loading.
 - Improper time zone for dates when using the system close to 00:00 GMT.
 This will show up in validation when GMT switches to the next date but local time is before 22:30.
 Change the time on your machine to test locally.
+- Updating of status of a reservation and creation of the related event are not contained in a transaction
+- Updating the status of a reservation does not return a 500 level status code if the transaction fails
+- Events are displayed sorted to make them easier to read - some sort order other than event_id.